The Complete Masonry Chimney Guide

 Common Chimney Issues

+Now you should have a basic understanding of the different components that make up your chimney.
 Don’t worry if you still feel lost because we’re going to cover everything in much more detail.

 Let’s dive into what can actually go wrong with your chimney and/or fireplace.